Orbán to host populist VIPs ahead of election

 He has fewer friends in the EU after Fidesz left the centre-right European People's Party and the EU Commission launched sanctions procedures and court cases to try to hold back Orbán's dismantling of Hungarian freedoms.

-But he also got the red-carpet treatment at a recent far-right congress in Warsaw.
+But he also got the red-carpet treatment at a far-right congress in Warsaw last December.

 The event, hosted by Poland's answer to Orbán, ruling-party chief Jarosław Kaczyński, saw them meet with French far-right presidential contender Marine Le Pen and Spain's Abascal and other European nationalists.

-They agreed on "closer cooperation of their parties in the European Parliament, including organising joint meetings and aligning votes", in their summit-like declaration at the time.
+They agreed on "closer cooperation of their parties in the European Parliament, including organising joint meetings and aligning votes", in a declaration at the time.

 But they failed to agree on forming a new EU Parliament political group.